 Burns was inspired to write the poem after accidentally destroying the nest of a field-mouse with his plough, and it reads as the words of a man genuinely remorseful for his actions.
 He empathises and even comes to envy the mouse for its ability to live in the moment, whilst he must live with the regrets of yesterday and fear whatever trials the future may yet have in store.

 Burns is widely regarded as Scotland’s National Poet and his influence can be seen far and wide.
-Even the line which begins ‘The best-laid schemes o’ mice and men…‘ is now a well known turn of phrase, quoted across much of the English speaking world.
-One suspects however, that of all the tributes to his work, Robert himself, being no stranger to Scotland’s national spirit, would have perhaps held most affection for the whisky which takes his very own words for it’s name…
+Even the line that begins ‘The best-laid schemes o’ mice and men…‘ is now a well known turn of phrase, quoted across much of the English speaking world.
+One suspects, however, that of all the tributes to his work, Robert himself, being no stranger to Scotland’s national spirit, would have perhaps held most affection for the whisky that takes his very own words for its name.

 *Full disclosure: this sample was provided by Douglas Laing for review.
 As always, I will attempt to remain as impartial as possible…